-The following movie cliches are in no particular order.
+The following movie tropes list is in no particular order.
 Some are pieces of bland dialogue while others are plot points that have been done to death.
 We’re sure you can go through this list and find some examples of movies that did them well.
-But by and large, if you want to improve your screenwriting, you need to move past cliches and overused tropes if you want a script that really impacts the reader.
+But by and large, if you want to improve your screenwriting, you need to move past cliches and overused movie tropes if you want a script that really impacts the reader.

 Do you remember the scene in Rick and Morty where Morty is forced to listen to the old lighthouse owner’s tale?
 And in this case, a tale means a poorly-written screenplay.

-Part of Morty’s frustration surely comes from the fact that this screenplay is riddled with bland characters, cheap gimmicks, and the worst movie cliches.
+Part of Morty’s frustration surely comes from the fact that this screenplay is riddled with bland characters, cheap gimmicks, and the worst movie tropes.

 1. The ticking clock